Hyperk\"ahler fourfolds and Kummer surfaces: Kummer surfaces--the first case

-We can now pass to the proof of Proposition \ref{hilb lagr}. \begin{proof}[Proof of Proposition \ref{hilb lagr}] Note that there is a natural involution on $F(T_A)$ induced by the involution $(z,\beta)\mapsto(-z,\beta)$ and a conic is fixed by this involution if and only if it is contained in $\{z=0\}$.
+We can now pass to the proof of Proposition \ref{hilb lagr}. \begin{proof}[Proof of Proposition \ref{hilb lagr}] Note that there is a natural involution on $F(T_A)$ induced by the involution $(z,\beta)\mapsto(-z,\beta)$.
+A conic is fixed by this involution if and only if it is contained in $\{z=0\}$.
 Note also that from the explicit formula it follows that the involution acts on the fibers of $\psi_{Q_A}$.
 From Lemma \ref{phi_C} we know that such a fiber is either a disjoint union of two $\PP^1$s or a single $\PP^1$.
-On the other hand we know that a nontrivial involution on $\PP^1$ has two fixed points.
-We deduce that, since by Proposition \ref{32} the number of conics on $S_A=T_A\cap\{z=0\}$ is 32, the involution exchanges the $\PP^1$s in the general fiber and acts on 16 fibers whose images are the 16 singular points of the Kummer surface $\hat{D}_1^A$.
+On the other hand, we know that a nontrivial involution on $\PP^1$ has two fixed points.
+By Proposition \ref{32}, there are exactly 16 pairs of $(1,1)$-conics on $S_A=T_A\cap\{z=0\}$.
+Each pair intersect in two points, so we deduce that the involution exchanges the $\PP^1$s in the general fiber and acts on the $\PP^1$s in 16 fibers whose images are the 16 singular points of the Kummer surface $\hat{D}_1^A$.
 Hence the Stein factorization of $\psi_{Q_A}$ gives the desired decomposition.
 Moreover, $X_A\to \hat{D}_1^A$ is a double cover branched in the 16 singular points of $\hat{D}_1^A$ and is therefore an Abelian surface. \end{proof}

-Note that combining Proposition \ref{hilb lagr} with Proposition \ref{1.10} we obtain. \begin{cor} The Kummer surface $\hat{D}_1^A$ is projective dual to the Kummer surface $D_1^A$. \end{cor} \begin{rem} Note that Corollary \ref{projdualKummer} provides further analogies between our description of Kummer surfaces and that of EPW sextics.
+Note that, as observed above, combining Proposition \ref{hilb lagr} with Proposition \ref{1.10} we obtain. \begin{cor} The Kummer surface $\hat{D}_1^A$ is projective dual to the Kummer surface $D_1^A$. \end{cor} \begin{rem} Note that Corollary \ref{projdualKummer} provides further analogies between our description of Kummer surfaces and that of EPW sextics.
 Indeed a choice of Lagrangian $A$ provides two constructions leading to birational and projectively dual varieties $\hat{D}_1^A$ and $D_1^A$ which are both Kummer surfaces.
 In the context of EPW sextics a choice of Lagrangian space also gives rise to two birational and projectively dual EPW sextics. \end{rem}